ellysaschottler/React_Portfolio-ESchottler/README.md

 ## Description

-A portfolio of my work built with React.
+A portfolio built with React, displaying some of my applications and websites.

 ## Usage